aminrj/aminrj.github.io/_posts/2026-03-30-building-cybersecurity-ai-agent-2026.md

 ---

-## Part 8 — Lessons From Building It
+## Part 8 — lessons from building it

 These are things the code in every tutorial glosses over.
 They are things you will hit.